BattletechModders/ModTek/README.md

 # Installing ModTek 3.0.0 or later

-Installation of ModTek is straightforward for windows.
+Installation of ModTek is straightforward for Windows.
 You download the `ModTek.zip` file and extract it to the directory of the game.

 1. Download the [latest stable release from github](https://github.com/BattletechModders/ModTek/releases).
 1. Extract the contents of the zip to `BATTLETECH/` so that the `Mods/` folder in the zip appears as `BATTLETECH/Mods/` and the [UnityDoorstop](https://github.com/NeighTools/UnityDoorstop) files (winhttp.dll etc..) appear directly under `BATTLETECH/`.